 - Why would this person be suitable?

-- What caused this person to become the way he or she is?
+- What caused this person to become the way they are?

 - What can you learn from this role model concerning your own goal?

 - Imagine this role model was to motivate you to reach your goal.
-What are three things that he or she could say that would inspire you to keep pursuing your goal?
+What are three things that they could say that would inspire you to keep pursuing your goal?

 The objective of this activity is to assist the client in identifying a suitable role model that can offer inspiration and motivation throughout the goal attainment process.